top environmental nonprofits

 The Food Recovery Network is a national nonprofit that works with colleges and universities to recover food waste from campus dining halls.
 The food is given to those in need, and more than 3.9 million pounds of food have been donated since 2011.

-Food waste is a huge problem in the United States, and there are so many networks working together to fight it and eliminate hunger.
+Food waste is a huge problem in the United States, and there are so many networks that work together to fight it and eliminate hunger.
 For example, Crisp is a demand-forecasting software for food supply chains that helps companies reduce their production to avoid waste.
 With nonprofits like the Food Recovery Network, people can use education and technology to solve waste in their local communities.

 8. Food Tank